Photo and story by KeWana McCallum / Contributing Writer

 “The lawyer calls and says, ‘You would be out of your ever-loving mind to accept this deal,'” Nuse said.
 “It was just crazy what he would own and what he would take if we did not follow a bunch of what he wanted us to do.”

 Nuse and her sister chose not to take the deal, and Nuse encourages students never to let anyone take over their passion with their own ideas.
+Anyone in business who does agree to the terms of a contract may want to consider using the best contract lifecycle management software in order to ensure that compliance is enforced and the lifecycle of the entire contract is streamlined.

 Other entrepreneurs that will be speaking throughout the week include John Bosworth, Kristen Shanine, Stacy Aaron and Greg Lewis.